 Britt has worked in the non-profit sector for 26 years.
 Her contributions to organizations in the arts, environmental and conservation sectors have focused on development, communications and community engagement.
 After 3 years in advertising she returned to graduate school for Art History and began a 14 year career working in museums.

 Britt moved to the Cape in 1994 and became the Director of the Centerville Historical Museum.
 While there she worked as a free-lance writer for regional arts publications and the Barnstable Patriot.
 During a period of transition she went into real estate and consulted for a variety of non-profits, including Outer Cape Health Services and the Association to Preserve Cape Cod.
-In 2007 she joined the International Fund for Animal Welfare as their Prospect Researcher, then helped develop their mid-level program and ultimately became Associate Director of Major Gifts.
-She remains a volunteer with their Marine Mammal Stranding Response.
+In 2007 she joined the International Fund for Animal Welfare as their Prospect Researcher, then helped develop their mid-level donor program and ultimately became Associate Director of Major Gifts.
+She remains a volunteer with IFAW's Marine Mammal Stranding Response Team.